anubisland/Monthly-Budget-Manager/README.md

 - You can also enter just the day (DD).
 It will be saved as YYYY-MM-DD using the Month field or today's month.
 - Use Open/Save CSV to import/export data
 - Switch to the Report tab for totals and percentage breakdowns
+	- The Report tab also shows charts: a bar chart comparing Income vs Expenses, and a pie chart of Expense Categories.
+	- Charts redraw responsively when you resize the window; pie slices ≥5% show labels.
-- Export JSON for a structured report
+- Export Excel from the toolbar for a multi-sheet workbook; or export JSON from the File menu for a structured report
  - Save CSV adds a 'date' column (YYYY-MM) per row for round-trip

 GUI tips